jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

         palette.addItem({command, category: 'Tutorial'});
       }

-The first new block of code creates a ``MainAreaWidget`` instance, assigns it a unique ID, gives it a label that will appear as its tab title, makes the tab closable by the user, and adds a empty content ``Widget`` as its child.
+The first new block of code creates a ``MainAreaWidget`` instance with an empty content ``Widget`` as its child.
+It also assigns the main area widget a unique ID, gives it a label that will appear as its tab title, and makes the tab closable by the user.
-The second block of code adds a new command labeled *Random Astronomy Picture* to JupyterLab.
+The second block of code adds a new command with id ``apod:open`` and label *Random Astronomy Picture* to JupyterLab.
 When the command executes, it attaches the widget to the main display area if it is not already present and then makes it the active tab.
-The last new line of code adds the command to the command palette in a section called *Tutorial*.
+The last new line of code uses the command id to add the command to the command palette in a section called *Tutorial*.

 Build your extension again using ``jlpm run build`` (unless you are using